3. Locate the Radial Pulse

 - Let the rest of the air out rapidly.

-- Wait 30 seconds before inflating the cuff region again.
-More than one reading is needed within a few minutes to determine an average and ensure a correct reading.
+- Wait 1-2 minutes before inflating the cuff region again.
+More than one reading is needed to determine an average and ensure a correct reading.

 - Write the date and arm used.